 What Is a Product Backlog?

-This list includes all the features, feature changes, user stories, bugs fixes, and other activities that need to be acted upon.
-Note that everything that goes into the backlog will be completed during upcoming sprints.
-Meanwhile, the activities for the current sprint should be placed under a To Do, In Progress, or Completed state instead.
+This list includes all the features, feature changes, user stories, bug fixes, non-functional requirements, enablers, and other activities that need to be acted upon.
+This represents the work the Product Owner believes needs to be completed in the upcoming sprints.
+Meanwhile, the activities for the current sprint should be placed in the Sprint Backlog.
+In Zenhub, you should use the columns for To Do, In Progress, or Completed work to track progress.

 But how’s the product backlog different from a simple to-do list?